jamesmorgan/docs/background/introduction.md

 Connext does this using *state channels*.
 State channels enable batching of signed Ethereum interactions which can all be settled later on the blockchain without needing to trust intermediaries.

-If you're already familiar with Connext and how state channels work and would like to learn how to develop with our system, check out the [Quick Start](../usage/gettingStarted.md).
+If you're already familiar with Connext and how state channels work and would like to learn how to develop with our system, check out the [Quick Start Guide](../usage/gettingStarted.md).

 If you're unfamiliar with terms like smart contract and private key, please refer to a more general developer guide such as [this one, compiled by the Ethereum community](https://github.com/ethereum/wiki/wiki/Ethereum-Development-Tutorial), before continuing.